🔐 Option 1: IAM Policy with Tag Condition Keys

 Use condition keys in IAM policies to require specific tags at resource creation.

-📌 Example: Enforce Application
+📌 Example: Enforce Application and Environment Tags

 -